Resorts

 Lorem ipsum dolor sit amet, consectetur adipiscing elit ut suspendisse convallis enim tincidunt nunc condimentum facilisi accumsan tempor donec dolor malesuada vestibulum in sed sed morbi accumsan tristique turpis vivamus non velit euismod.

-In this article, we will explain the basics of the North American trail rating system, which is used to indicate the difficulty of ski trails based on their slope, width, grooming, snow conditions, and other factors.
-We will also explore the regional and resort-specific differences that you should be aware of, such as the definition of extreme terrain, the use of double or triple symbols, and the historical reasons behind some of the unique designations.
-By the end of this article, you will have a better understanding of how to choose the right ski trail for your level, and how to enjoy the best skiing experience possible.
+We will also explore the regional and resort-specific differences you should be aware of, as well as the historical reasons behind some unique designations.
+By the end of this article, you will have a better understanding of how to choose the right ski trail for your level.

-Just as a warning though (and every trail map says this): trail ratings are RELATIVE to all the other trails only within that resort.
+Just as a warning, though (and every trail map says this): trail ratings are RELATIVE to all the other trails only within that resort.
 For example, a black diamond in the Midwest is NOT the same as one in Colorado.
-We always recommend warming up on green or blue trails, before working up to more advanced terrain, especially at a resort that you are not familiar with.
+We always recommend warming up on green or blue trails before working up to more advanced terrain, especially at a resort that you are not familiar with.

 A quick aside about angles and gradients

-Ok one other aside about average and max steepness
+Ok, one other aside about average and max steepness

-By time you get to the end of this article, you will realize that there is quite a bit of subjectivity in rating ski slopes.
-One other point to consider is the difference between average and maximum slope.
 Average slope is what you usually see in the legal definitions (yes, the states and provinces have their own definitions) listed below for how to evaluate steepness (e.g., 25% grade).
 However, within that average 25% grade, there could be a small few-hundred-foot section that is closer to 40%.

 If we rated that small section on its own, it would be a blue square, or an intermediate trail.
 The resort gets to decide whether it is rated based on the average or maximum, among other factors (e.g., grooming, trail width, other trails it accesses, etc.), so there is a legitimate argument either way.
 This is just another reason it can be tough to compare similarly rated runs not only between resorts, but within them as well.